sr3d/titanium_activerecord/README.markdown

 You don't need to initialize the activejs submodule in order to compile the app.
 However, if you need to hack, then here are the steps:

+1. Init the submodules

     $ gh submodule init
     $ gh submodule update

 Remember to install the github gem (gem install github).
 I could only get this gem to work in ruby 1.8.7 so rvm came to the rescue.

-To build the active_record.js file, cd into the activejs-1584174 folder and run
+2. Build the active_record.js file: cd into the activejs-1584174 folder and run

     rake dist